-St. Louis restaurants are serving up some high quality breakfasts for hungry customers.
+St. Louis restaurants are serving up some high-quality breakfasts for hungry customers.
 Whether you want a perfect pancake or a hearty omelet, here are the best places for breakfast or brunch in the Gateway City.

-You can find First Watch restaurants in a number of states, including seven in the St. Louis area.
-However, this chain is creative enough with its menu, and focused enough on service to earn a spot on our top picks list.
+You can find First Watch restaurants in a number of states, including ten in the St. Louis area.
+However, this chain is creative enough with its menu and focused enough on service to earn a spot on our top picks list.
 The menu is almost overwhelming, with many entrees listing six to seven ingredients.
 First Watch has no qualms using avocado, chorizo sausage and various dressings in its signature omelets and crepes.
 The atmosphere of each restaurant varies by location.
 The Kirkwood location looks like an upscale version of Denny's, while the Clayton location has a warmer and hipper look.

 It's hard to argue with the folks at Food Network Magazine.
 They picked the Rooster Slinger as the best breakfast in Missouri.
 The slinger is described on the menu as "andouille sausage, breakfast potatoes, fried eggs and sausage gravy over thick-cut toast."
 Rooster also has crepes, french toast and a variety of egg dishes.
 Rooster is located at 1104 Locust Street in downtown St. Louis.
 The cafe is open daily from 8 a.m. to 3 p.m.
 Rooster also has a second location at 3150 South Grand.

 Located in downtown Clayton, the City Coffee House & Creperie offers a unique alternative to the traditional bacon & eggs type breakfast.
 Most of its menu consists of, naturally, crepes, although they also have delicious Belgian Waffles.
-Crepe varieties are nearly endless, with sweet options offering everything from fruit to chocolate as potential filler.
+Crepe varieties are nearly endless, with sweet options offering everything from fruit to chocolate as a potential filler.
 You can also go wild on the not sweet category, with fillers such as salmon, veggies and a variety of cheeses.
 Of course, if you still want bacon & eggs, don't let that stop you from visiting.
-The egg, bacon and havarti cheese crepe is absolutely delicious.
-The Creperie is located at 36 N. Brentwood and is open weekdays from 6:30 a.m. to 4:00 p.m., and weekends from 7:00 a.m. to 3:00 p.m.Continue to 9 of 10 below.
+The egg, bacon and Havarti cheese crepe is absolutely delicious.
+The Creperie is located at 36 N. Brentwood and is open weekdays from 6:30 a.m. to 3:00 p.m., and weekends from 7:00 a.m. to 3:00 p.m.
+Please note the kitchen closes at 2:30 p.m.